-Surely, Picasso has been the inspiration for countless artists.
+Surely, Picasso has been an inspiration for countless artists.
 But Bacon claims that not only was Picasso an influence, he was the reason.
-Bacon told the author John Gruen that Picasso “is the father figure who gave me the wish to paint.”
+Bacon told the author John Gruen that Picasso “is the father figure who gave me the wish to paint“.

 For whatever reason, it seems that Bacon was not close to his parents.
 His mother was a socialite and dressed in the latest fashions – think short flapper dresses, cigarette holders, and a cloche hat.

 She was born into the Sheffield steel fortune and cared more about her social status than her children.
 Bacon would draw pictures of women in ‘20s apparel for his mother, surely trying to get her attention.
 Bacon’s sister remembers the drawings but doesn’t know what happened to them.

 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter